Disciplining a Child With ADHD

 Does Time-out Work? continued...

 Stay calm.
 If you tell your child to go to time-out and he ignores you, add 1 minute to his time-out.
 If he doesn't go again, add another minute.
-If he ignores you a third time, don't pick him up and drag him to time-out -- that just escalates things.
+If he ignores you a third time, don't pick him up and drag him to time-out -- that just escalates things, and the attention, even negative attention, may unintentionally reinforce the behavior.
 "Instead, impose a consequence that means a lot, such as no video games for the rest of the day," Allan says.
 "Deliver that consequence calmly and don't talk about it further.
-Even if he says, ‘I'll listen, I'll go into time-out now,' don't give in then!"
+Even if he says, ‘I'll listen, I'll go into time-out now,' don't give in!"
+Another widely used approach is to have a visual prompt such as a timer to signal the beginning and end of a time out.
+If your child won’t cooperate, remind him that the time-out cannot start until he is quietly in his time-out spot.

 Practice time-outs.
 Ask your child to pretend that he misbehaved, and that he is sent to time-out. "'If you go willingly when I tell you to, you earn a point on a behavior chart and earn privileges,'" she says.
 "Have them practice going to time-out without putting up a fight."